poult-lab/daily-word/english_words_ learning.md

 [noun] I'll send the original to you by post.

 "the official system used for sending and delivering letters, packages, etc."

+[n] She had earlier resigned her post as President Menem's assistant...

+"A **post** in a company or organization is a job or official position in it, usually one that involves responsibility."

 [verb] {~ sth (off) (to sb) | ~ sb sth}  Have you posted off your order yet?